Caroline Kennedy: Tenure

 Kennedy meets with Japanese Prime Minister Shinzo Abe in 2013.

 In December 2013, she visited Nagasaki to meet with survivors of the 1945 atomic bombing of that city.
 On August 5, 2014, she attended a memorial ceremony for victims of the atomic bombing of Hiroshima; she was the second U.S. ambassador to attend the annual memorial.
 This was her second visit to Hiroshima, having visited in 1978 with her uncle, Senator Ted Kennedy.

 In February 2014, Kennedy visited the southern Japanese island of Okinawa, the site of the large military bases of United States Forces Japan, and was received by protests against the American military presence and placards with "no base" written on them.
-The protesters are opposed to the American military presence citing various concerns over sexual assaults and the environmental impact of the base.
+The protesters are opposed to the American military presence due to various concerns over sexual assaults and the environmental impact of the base.
 Kennedy subsequently met with Okinawa's governor, Hirokazu Nakaima, who was re-elected in 2010 in opposition to the base.
 She pledged to reduce the burden of the American military presence in Okinawa.